What's covered?

 |

 Before you go too far, I suggest you read Mike Hamilton's comments in Updates below.
+It is a poorly supported format and usually something else will do the job.
+There seems to be a misconception that for Java apps you have to have Java help.

 Let's get this clarified first as it does cause some confusion for people new to this area.